$q{\rm RS}t$: A probabilistic Robinson--Schensted correspondence for Macdonald polynomials: Introduction

 \subsection{Future directions}

-The first problem suggested by our work is to extend $\qrst$ to a probabilistic bijection between nonnegative integer matrices and pairs of tableaux, with weights coming from the Cauchy identity for Macdonald functions.
-Two of the specializations of $\qrst$ (the $q$-deformation of row insertion and the $t$-deformation of column insertion) have been extended to $q$-RSK and $t$-RSK algorithms \cite{MatveevPetrov17, BufetovMatveev18}, and we hope that these two algorithms will turn out to be specializations of a single $(q,t)$-RSK algorithm.
+The first problem suggested by our work is to extend $\qrst$ to a probabilistic bijection between nonnegative integer matrices and pairs of semistandard Young tableaux, with weights coming from the Cauchy identity for Macdonald functions.
+Three of the one-parameter specializations of $\qrst$ (the $q$-deformations of row and column insertion and the $t$-deformation of column insertion) have been extended to $q$-RSK and $t$-RSK algorithms\footnote{To be more precise, the deformations of column insertion extend to deformations of a variant of RSK known as the Burge correspondence; see Remark \ref{rem_RSK_etc}.} \cite{MatveevPetrov17, BufetovMatveev18}, and we hope that these three algorithms will turn out to be specializations of a single $(q,t)$-RSK algorithm.
 A related problem is to extend $\qrst$ to a ``dual $(q,t)$-RSK,'' which would give a probabilistic bijection for the dual Cauchy identity for Macdonald functions.
 Two $q$-deformations of dual RSK were constructed in \cite{MatveevPetrov17}; perhaps these can be simultaneously generalized.

 In a different direction, one could try to find a probabilistic bijection that explains why the monomial expansion of the Macdonald functions is symmetric in the $\mb{x}$-variables.
-The symmetry of the Schur functions can be proved bijectively using the Bender--Knuth involutions, or by using the Lascoux--Sch\"utzenberger symmetric group action on semistandard Young tableaux.
-Perhaps one or both of these bijections can be (probabilistically) generalized to the $(q,t)$-setting.
+The symmetry of the Schur functions can be proved bijectively using the Bender--Knuth involutions, or using the Lascoux--Sch\"utzenberger symmetric group action on semistandard Young tableaux.
+Perhaps one or both of these bijections can be probabilistically generalized to the $(q,t)$-setting.
+We remark that a probabilistic approach to the symmetry of Hall--Littlewood functions based on the Yang--Baxter equation has been developed in \cite{BufetovPetrov19}; the Schur degeneration of this approach has been used to ``reverse'' the time evolution in the TASEP \cite{PetrovSaenz}.